TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 Run the App
 ----------------

-After installing Python as well as cloning the TorahBibleCodes GitHub Repo to your local computer:
+After installing Python, ``ipython``, as well as cloning the TorahBibleCodes GitHub Repo to your local computer:

 1.)
 Navigate to the local folder to where you have cloned TorahBibleCodes.